Punchbowl Place

 Assigned parking is supported by both MLS data and remarks.
 At least 2 listings explicitly mention an "assigned covered parking stall," while the current MLS set shows 5/7 with ASSIGN.
 The evidence is strong and consistent across multiple listings, not just a single agent note.

-The listings consistently describe the parking as secured, covered, assigned, or gated.
-I did not find language indicating the stall is deeded to the unit, so deeded parking is not supported by the remarks.
+The listings consistently indicate parking is covered, secured, assigned, or gated.
+I did not find language showing the stall is deeded to the unit, so deeded parking is not supported by the remarks.

 No analysis available